bcooperstl/advent-of-code-2020/documentation/day20.md

 The `puzzle_edge_size` will be calculated by taking the square root of the total number of tiles.

+There will be a [lookup table](day20_manipulation_table.md) created that will allow me to lookup which manipulation is needed to move an edge from one border to any other border.

 ### Aligning the top-left corner ###

 * Choose the first corner in the list to go in the top-left of the puzzle.